7 ways to add an extra bathroom to your home

 Laundries are often underutilised, and you may find an extra bathroom is a much better use of the space.
 You can either keep the laundry facilities in the new bathroom or relocate them elsewhere in the house.
 Options include stacking the washing machine and dryer in a cupboard, or creating a laundry under the stairs or in the garage.

-You may be able to fit a sink and toilet under the stairs.
+In some homes, the space under the staircase can accommodate a toilet and basin.
 Install the toilet where the ceiling is lowest – you may need to move the toilet out from the wall a little to avoid bumping your head.
-If you can’t have a window because the stairwell isn’t on a boundary wall, you’ll need to have some ventilation installed.
+If there is no external wall for a window, you’ll need to have some ventilation installed.